Last Updated on –

 - What type of work-from-home online jobs are available and popular right now

-- The right mindset to have to thrive and be successful working from home
+- The right mindset to thrive and be successful working from home

 …and a whole lot more.

-It could mean a number of ways depending on the nature of the company’s business, but essentially it means working outside of the office (usually through telecommute or online jobs).
+Home-based jobs could mean a number of ways depending on the nature of the company’s business, but essentially it means working outside of the office (usually through telecommuting or online jobs).

-Some companies require employees to show up in the office a few hours a day or a couple of days in a week, depending on their need.
+Some companies require employees to show up in the office a few hours a day or a couple of days a week, depending on their needs.